thunderbird/webext-compat-data/README.md

 The compatibility data does not yet contain actual version numbers, but mostly just `true` or `false` for the `version_added` property.
 This is being worked on.

-We aim to provide this data through an npm package in the future.

 The `manifest` data still needs work.